awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-cloudfront-trigger-events.md

 The function executes only when CloudFront forwards a request to your origin\.
 When the requested object is in the edge cache, the function doesn't execute\.

 **CloudFront Origin Response**
 The function executes after CloudFront receives a response from the origin and before it caches the object in the response\.
+The function will execute even if an error is returned from the origin\.
 The function doesn't execute in the following cases:

 + When the requested object is in the edge cache

-+ When the origin returns an HTTP status code of 400 or higher

 + When the response is generated from a function that was triggered by an origin request event